A quiet porch representing the peace of mind from the best term life insurance with no medical exam.

 If you need a significant amount of coverage without a medical exam, Penn Mutual is a standout choice.
 According to a review of the best no-exam life insurance, Penn Mutual offers the highest coverage limits available, with policies going up to $10 million for applicants up to age 65.
 This makes it an excellent option for high-net-worth individuals, business owners, or anyone with substantial financial obligations who wants to secure a large policy quickly.
 Their robust offering ensures that you don’t have to compromise on the amount of protection you need just to skip the medical exam.

-Legal & General America: Competitive Rates and Fast Approval
+Legal & General America: For Affordable Rates and Quick Approval

 Legal & General America (which includes the Banner Life brand) is known for its competitive pricing and efficient process.
 They offer no-exam term life policies with up to $4 million in coverage for individuals between 20 and 60 years old.
 What makes them particularly appealing are their longer-term options, with policies available for 35 or even 40 years, allowing you to lock in protection for nearly your entire working life.
 Many applicants can receive instant approval, making it a fantastic choice if you want to get quality coverage in place as quickly as possible without a lengthy underwriting period.